hhanna94/BloggerWorld/README.md

 ## Functionality
 Upon loading the web application, the user arrives on the home page which has 3 unique, random blog posts with a preview.
 From there, the user is able go directly to that post to read it if they are interested in any of them.
 If none of them are appealing, the user could search for posts with the search feature, or view blogs by category to find something they do want to look at.
 If the user wants to do anything more than search or read blogs and their posts, then they will need to login.

 Once the user has logged in, they will be able to view their account which opens them up to creating, editing and deleting blogs.
-They will also be able to add, editt and delete posts for their blog, and comment on their own and other people's posts..
+They will also be able to add, edit and delete posts for their blog, and comment on their own and other people's posts.
+Users can favorite blogs, and like individual blog posts that they can find later in My Account.

 When a user creates a blog, they have four themes to choose from.
 Each theme has a special color scheme and font to distinguish them.
 This allows users to create a blog that better matches their brand.
 These themes affect only their blogs and blog posts.